jsalowey/teap-errata/section-5.md

    the same capability to export EMSK.
 In order to maintain maximum flexibility while prevent downgrading attack, the following mechanism is in place.

    On the sender of the Crypto-Binding TLV side:

-     If the EMSK is not available, then the sender computes the Compound MAC using the MSK of the inner method.
+     If the EMSK is not available, then the sender computes the Compound MAC using the CMK generated from MSK (CMK-MSK) of the inner method.

      If the EMSK is available and the sender's policy accepts MSK-based MAC, then the sender computes two Compound MAC values.
-The first is computed with the EMSK.
-The second one is computed using the MSK.
+The first is computed with the CMK generated from the EMSK (CMK-EMSK).
+The second one is computed using the CMK-MSK.
 Both MACs are then sent to the other side.
+This also means the sender must generate both EMSK and MSK based S-IMCKs.

-     If the EMSK is available but the sender's policy does not allow downgrading to MSK-generated MAC, then the sender SHOULD only send EMSK-based MAC.
+     If the EMSK is available but the sender's policy does not allow downgrading to CMK-MSK MAC, then the sender SHOULD only send a MAC computed from the CMK-EMSK.

    On the receiver of the Crypto-Binding TLV side:

-     If the EMSK is not available and an MSK-based Compound MAC was sent, then the receiver validates the Compound MAC and sends back an MSK-based Compound MAC response.
+     If the EMSK is not available and an CMK-MSK Compound MAC was sent, then the receiver validates the Compound MAC and sends back an CMK-MSK Compound MAC response.

-     If the EMSK is not available and no MSK-based Compound MAC was sent, then the receiver handles like an invalid Crypto-Binding TLV with a fatal error.
+     If the EMSK is not available and no CMK-MSK Compound MAC was sent, then the receiver handles like an invalid Crypto-Binding TLV with a fatal error.

-     If the EMSK is available and an EMSK-based Compound MAC was sent, then the receiver validates it and creates a response Compound MAC using the EMSK.
+     If the EMSK is available and a CMK-EMSK Compound MAC was sent, then the receiver validates it and creates a response Compound MAC using the CMK-EMSK.

-     If the EMSK is available but no EMSK-based Compound MAC was sent and its policy accepts MSK-based MAC, then the receiver validates it using the MSK and, if successful, generates and returns an MSK- based Compound MAC.
+     If the EMSK is available but no CMK-EMSK Compound MAC was sent and its policy accepts CMK-MSK MAC, then the receiver validates it using the CMK-MSK and, if successful, generates and returns an MSK- based Compound MAC.

-     If the EMSK is available but no EMSK Compound MAC was sent and its policy does not accept MSK-based MAC, then the receiver handles like an invalid Crypto-Binding TLV with a fatal error.
+     If the EMSK is available but no CMK-EMSK Compound MAC was sent and its policy does not accept CMK-MSK MAC, then the receiver handles like an invalid Crypto-Binding TLV with a fatal error.

+The IMSK used is either the EMSK-based IMSK or the MSK based IMSK depending upon the rules outlined above.
 If the ith inner method does not generate an EMSK or MSK, then IMSKi is set to zero (e.g., MSKi = 32 octets of 0x00s).
-If an inner method fails, then it is not included in this calculation.
+It is possible that two S-IMCKs for a step may be generated based on the rules above.
+In this case the S-IMCK for further calculations is chosen as follows.
+If the MAC based on the CMK-EMSK is verified then the S-IMCK generated based on the EMSK is used.
+Else, if the MAC based on the CMK-MSK is verified then the S-IMCK generated based on the MSK is used.
+If an inner method fails or MAC verificationfails then S-IMCK is not used in further calculation.

 The derivation of S-IMCK is as follows:

       S-IMCK[0] = session_key_seed
       For j = 1 to n-1 do